yj7082126/musubi-tuner/docs/framepack.md

 -   Memory saving options like `--fp8_base` (for DiT) and `--fp8_llm` (for Text Encoder 1) are available. `--fp8_scaled` is recommended when using `--fp8_base` for DiT.
 -   `--vae_chunk_size` and `--vae_spatial_tile_sample_min_size` options are available for the VAE to prevent out-of-memory during sampling (similar to caching).
 -  `--gradient_checkpointing` is available for memory savings.
+- If you encounter an error when the batch size is greater than 1 (especially when specifying `--sdpa` or `--xformers`, it will always result in an error), please specify `--split_attn`.
 <!-- -   Use `convert_lora.py` for converting the LoRA weights after training, similar to HunyuanVideo. -->

 Training settings (learning rate, optimizers, etc.) are experimental.
 Feedback is welcome.